alagu/hummingbird/README.md

 Opensource Olark
 ================

 Tried building my own version of Olark.
 Jabber, nodejs, socket.io and python helped me.

+This is actually a proof of concept.
+This can add popup on any window and admins can chat using Jabber clients (adium, etc).
+It doesn't have any auth mechanism built it, but it can be added easily using the auth.py file.

 Installation
 =============